Newspaper clippings

 Subseries I-B: Personality Files Medium (PM)

-Subseries I-C: Personality Files Small (PS)
+Subseries I-C: Personality Files Small (PCS)

-Subseries I-C: Personality Small (PS), , consists of 3” x 5” envelopes containing only newspaper clippings (no photographs).
+Subseries I-C: Personality Small (PCS), , consists of 3” x 5” envelopes containing only newspaper clippings (no photographs).
 Files are arranged alphabetically by last name, first name.
 This subseries corresponds to the previous Personality Clippings (1B) subseries.

 Subseries I-E: Personality VIP Files (PVIP)